Hsiaochiangli/ADogbot/README.md

 # Dogbot

-Freshman in ROS, Quadruped Robot Demos
+Freshman in ROS, Quadruped Robot Demos.

+Base on ROS2 humble and Ubuntu 22.04